 :, leaving them as regular characters to match themselves

 in a word.
-For example, the system makefile <makedepend.mk> uses $(CFLAGS:M-[ID]*) to extract all the -I
+For example, the system makefile <makedepend.mk> uses $(CFLAGS:M-[ID]*) to extract all the -I and -D flags that would be

 passed to the C compiler.
 This allows it to properly locate include files and